merajaprasad/terraform_practices/modules/Readme.md

-# how to use modules
+# How to reuse modules
-To use modules we have to create 3 files
+To reuse modules we have to create 3 files
 1. `main.tf`
 2. `variable.tf`
 3. `terraform.tfvars`